rollno748/JMeter-OnFlyUpdater/README.md

 * Plugin Running status also initialised during the test
 * Observed some abnormal behavior on the plugin when the test is restarted without killing the JMeter JVM

+## Known Issues
+[x] Adding thread to running ThreadGroup is not working [x] Retrieving test info is not working
+[x] Updating test element in the testplan is not working [x] Updating variables specific to thread

 ## References
 * Plugin's Core Idea: https://octoperf.com/blog/2020/03/15/beanshell-server